Learn what your chargebacks are

 Understanding the chargebacks specific to your business is the first step in creating a fraud strategy that reduces bottom line loss.
 Once you understand your chargebacks, you can build a plan to attack them with thoughtful chargeback responses while also creating a strategy that works to prevent them in the first place.
 Within this article, I explain how to isolate categories and create subcategories that will be crucial to all further steps in developing your unique fraud strategy.
+It all starts with digging into the chargeback codes, creating a database, and looking at trends.
+Once you have the big picture laid out that tells you what chargebacks you’re receiving, you can start to investigate what causes them.
+From there, you can start working to prevent.

 1. Create high-level categories from the chargeback reason codes